siavashk/pycpd/README.rst

 .. code-block:: bash

- $ python examples/fish{Transform}{Dimension}.py
+ python examples/fish_{Transform}_{Dimension}.py

-where Transform is either Rigid, Affine or Deformable and Dimension is either 2D or 3D.
+where Transform is either rigid, affine or deformable and Dimension is either 2D or 3D.
+Note that examples are meant to be run from the root folder.